AccioCMS/docs/artisan.md

 ````

 The specified databases will be dumped and, together with the selected files, zipped.
-The zip file will be named<specified name in configuration>/<Y-m-d-H-i-s>.zip.
+The zip file will be named:{specified name in configuration}/{Y-m-d-H-i-s}.zip.

 The more files you need to backup, the bigger the zip will become.
 Make sure there's enough free space on your disk to create the zip file.
 After the source zip file has been copied to all destinations, it will be deleted.